 Without liability for inaccurate information for the product the insurance company creates and sells, there is no incentive to provide accurate information in their benefits systems or train workers on their plans.

-Providers and members may have to call to try and identify benefits.
+Providers and members may have to call the private insurer multiple times to try and identify benefits.
 Phone calls have long wait times.
-Providers and members may have to call multiple times over many months if a payment is denied.
+Providers and members may spend months (for some providers including myself – years) trying to get paid if a payment is denied.
 Even with that effort, providers may only get an accurate answer to why their bills are denied once litigation is threatened.
+Yet, for small providers, like myself, the cost of litigation is prohibitive.
+So, you end up not getting paid.

-This setup has pushed the cost of doing business from the insurance companies to the providers and members.
-Insurance companies can invest in fewer and less trained employees, which allows them to move their customer service centers overseas to lower-cost areas.
-Meanwhile, hospitals and private practitioners must invest in more highly trained insurance personnel.
+Insurance companies can invest in fewer and less trained employees.
+Many of these corporations have moved their customer service centers overseas to lower-cost areas.
+Even though these corporations are taking monies from U.S. citizens, they are not supporting the economies of the U.S. Meanwhile, hospitals and private practitioners must invest in more highly trained insurance personnel.

 The Big Three Insurers Use Their Might to Ignore New Policies

-One of the problems with an economic system limited to a few players is the players can work together to implement new policy in ways that benefit them.
-With Medicare Advantage programs tied up in three insurance conglomerates, these insurers have become comfortable at making the rules.
-They have also vertically integrated into the healthcare space, giving them control over your total healthcare.
+One of the problems with an economic system limited to a few corporations is the corporations work together to implement new policy in ways that benefit them.
+With Medicare Advantage programs tied up in three insurance corporations, these insurers have become comfortable at making the rules.
+They have vertically integrated healthcare, giving them control over your total healthcare.

 Our pharmaceutical industry is one example.
-United owns Optum Pharmacy, and CVS started as a pharmacy.
+United owns Optum Pharmacy.
+CVS started as a pharmacy.
 Humana owns Centerwell Pharmacy.
-When the current administration reduced reimbursements on certain pharmaceuticals, these insurers passed the costs of loss profits onto the members.
+When the current federal administration reduced reimbursements on certain pharmaceuticals, these insurers passed the costs of loss profits onto the members mainly in higher monthly premiums.

 How Consolidation Can Create a Hostile Environment